-In the first place there was a very poor consumer response to the development of DAB in Canada and at no time over its 10 year history could it be said that digital radio firmly took hold.
-There was poor awareness of the service, or indeed even the existence of the new technology and its potential benefits for radio listening.
-There were particular difficulties with the supply of receiver equipment and it was erroneously assumed that a range of equipment would follow with the take up of DAB in Europe.
+In the first place, it is clear that there was a very poor consumer response to the development of DAB in Canada and at no time within the period 1995 to 2005 could it be said that digital radio firmly took hold.
+There was poor awareness of the service, and, indeed, even of the existence of the new technology or its potential benefits for radio listening.
+There were particular difficulties with the supply of receiver equipment and it was erroneously assumed that a range of equipment would follow with the adoption of DAB in Europe.
 Despite the promotional activity of DRRI as the mandated body to create awareness of DAB and its benefits, the fact that receivers were largely unavailable or difficult to source proved extremely damaging to the prospects of an early take up of DAB.
-Initial costs of around \$2000 for high end consumer receivers gave DAB an elite, audiophile image which proved difficult to subsequently to shake off.
-Lower cost receivers once they reached the market performed poorly adding further difficulties to any potential increase in supply of receiver equipment.
-The issue of receiver availability cuts to the core of the issue around digital radio in that with an installed based of approximately 75 million AM/FM receivers, consumers needed very compelling reasons to change to a new and relatively untested technology.
+Initial costs of around \$2000 for high end consumer receivers gave DAB an elite image which proved difficult subsequently to shake off.
+Lower cost receivers, once they were available, performed poorly adding further difficulties to any potential increase in supply of receiver equipment.
+The issue of receiver availability remains a crucial issue for digital radio in that with an installed based of approximately 75 million AM/FM receivers, Canadian consumers need very compelling reasons to change to a new and relatively untested technology.

-With the poor availability of consumer receivers and in many instances poor quality of what was available, the much-heralded enhanced features of the digital radio listening experience proved to be unattainable or below expectations.
+With poor availability of consumer receivers and in many instances poor quality of what was available, the much-heralded enhanced features of the digital radio listening experience proved to be unattainable or below expectations.
 The assumption that the promise of enhanced CD-like audio quality would be the unique selling feature of the new technology proved unfounded in nearly all markets and especially so in Canada.
-Some industry figures maintain that this was a failure of marketing but it remained a chicken and egg problem compounded by a lack of interest by manufacturers to invest in new product lines pending greater consumer demand.
-It was also the case that many of the promised additional data services did not arrive either with many stations sticking conservatively to a simulcast of their analogue services.
+Some industry figures maintain that this was a failure of marketing but it remained 'a chicken and egg' problem compounded by a lack of interest by manufacturers to invest in new product lines without greater consumer demand.
+It was also the case that many of the promised additional services did not arrive either with most stations simply offering simulcasts of their analog services.
 Despite initial enthusiasm for the possibilities of data services, with the exception of CHUM, none really materialized.

-Of particular significance to the Canadian market was the ultimate failure to deliver DAB as a standard feature of the automobile market.
-Given the importance of automobile radio listening in North America generally, the tie-in with OEM (or original equipment manufacturers) for the automotive sector was crucial to the successful adoption of DAB.
-The surprise success of DRRI in getting a commitment from General Motors Canada for installation of DAB receivers in its 2003 models proved short lived when difficulties emerged over supply of equipment and engineering a segregation of the Canadian market for those areas where DAB was available.
-According to DRRI's president at the time, what General Motors required was a commitment and a timetable for the roll-out on a national level of DAB to enable them to commission digital receivers as standard equipment across their entire range.
-When this wasn't forthcoming, General Motors pulled back and like the rest of the sector began to adopt 'a wait and see' approach.
-As a result, the only option available for DAB in-car listening was an after-market installation of a new receiver which proved unpopular, adding to low profile of DAB in the marketplace.
+Of particular significance to the Canadian market was the ultimate failure of the automotive manufacturing sector to offer DAB as a standard feature in its cars.
+Given the importance of in-car radio listening in North America generally, the tie-in with OEM (or original equipment manufacturers) for the automotive sector was crucial to the successful adoption of DAB.
+The surprise success of DRRI in getting a commitment from General Motors Canada for installation of DAB receivers in its 2003 models proved short lived when difficulties emerged over supply of equipment and in engineering a segregation of the Canadian market for those areas where DAB was available.
+According to DRRI's president at the time, what General Motors required was a commitment and a timetable for the roll-out on a national level of DAB to enable them to commission digital receivers as standard equipment across their entire range (D.Roman, personal communication, July 27, 2005).
+When this wasn't forthcoming, General Motors withdrew their support and with the rest of the sector began to adopt 'a wait and see' approach.2 As a result, the only option available for DAB in-car listening was an after-market installation of a new receiver which proved unpopular, adding to the low profile of DAB in the marketplace.